0xsarwagya/hw/README.md

-# VCEcom - Lightweight Ecommerce Backend
+# VCEcom - Production-Ready, India-First Headless Commerce Platform

 > Built with ❤️ by [Vestcodes](https://vestcodes.co)

-A modern, lightweight ecommerce backend built with NestJS, Drizzle ORM, and Next.js.
-Inspired by Medusa.js but designed to be more lightweight and developer-friendly.
+A production-ready, India-first headless ecommerce platform built with NestJS, Drizzle ORM, and Next.js.
+Designed for the Indian market with deep GST integration, Razorpay payments, and seamless shipping provider integrations.

-**VCEcom** is an India-focused ecommerce platform developed by Vestcodes, featuring Razorpay integration, Indian shipping providers (Shiprocket, Nimbus Post, Unicommerce), and GST compliance.
+**VCEcom** is a complete ecommerce solution developed by Vestcodes, featuring **native GST compliance** (CGST/SGST/IGST), Razorpay integration, Indian shipping providers (Shiprocket, Nimbus Post), and comprehensive order lifecycle management.

 ## 🎯 Overview

-VCEcom is a headless ecommerce platform built as a monorepo using Turborepo.
-It provides a flexible, type-safe backend API for building modern ecommerce experiences with a focus on performance, developer experience, and extensibility.
+VCEcom is a production-ready, India-first headless commerce platform built as a monorepo using Turborepo.
+It provides a flexible, type-safe backend API for building modern ecommerce experiences with **native GST compliance**, comprehensive order lifecycle management, and deep integrations with Indian payment and shipping providers.

+**Core Differentiators:**
+- **GST-First Architecture**: GST calculation (CGST/SGST/IGST) is built into the core order and cart systems, not bolted on
+- **Complete Order Lifecycle**: State machine-driven order management with idempotent operations
+- **India-Optimized**: PIN code validation, Indian address formats, GSTIN validation, and phone number normalization
+- **Production-Ready**: Type-safe, tested, and documented APIs ready for scale

 ## 🏗️ Architecture